 When people were asked, “How do you know when someone is listening to you?” they said things like, “They don’t interrupt me when I am talking.
 They look at me.
 I can tell they are 100 percent zoned in to what I am saying and not distracted by their phone or who might be walking through the door.
 They ask questions to make sure they are on the right track.”

 Most people believe they are good listeners, but when you get right down to it, we live in a society that is filled with noise, and most of us have a hard time slowing down enough to listen well.
 In fact, many have gotten so used to the chatter they literally have a hard time focusing when things get quiet.

 One thing is for sure: You cannot seek to listen well and also be doing something else.

 David Myers’ work as the director of the Brain Cognition Lab at the University of Michigan makes it very clear that the brain does NOT multitask.
 It may act in parallel functions (touch, sound, vision), but when engaging in distinctly different tasks, the brain operates like a toggle switch – jumping from one thing to another.
 You cannot be looking at emails and listening to someone talk about their day at the same time.
 It’s literally impossible.

 If you want to enhance your listening skills, consider trying some of these strategies:

 - Be attentive.
-If you are in a place filled with distractions, move to a different room.
+If you feel distracted, move to a different room.
 If timing is bad, say so and propose a different time to talk so someone can have your full attention.